excellalabs/the-javascript-curriculum/README.md

 # The JavaScript Curriculum
-## A JavaScript Curriculum for Learners
+## A JavaScript Curriculum for Active Learners

 ### About
 This curriculum is meant to equip you with the resources you need to get yourself up to speed with JavaScript as a language, and use it to create full and complete solutions.
 Motivating yourself to learn something new can be a challenge, thusly this curriculum is focused on the learning-by-doing methodology.